Can you believe you still have to put cucumbers onto your eyes to make your puffiness disappear?

 Lipotec, the company that makes Acetyl tetrapeptide-5, swears it “can fight puffy eyebags by working on several mechanisms, like improving the vascular system and strengthening the skin under the eyes preventing fluid accumulation.”

 Let’s start with the skin strengthening claim.
 Eyeseryl does it by inhibiting glycation.
 Glycation is what happens when you eat too much sugar.
 Sugar reacts with fats and proteins in an abnormal way, producing something called “advanced glycation endproducts” (or AGEs for short).

 Long story short, AGEs destroy collagen and elastin, the proteins that keep your skin firm and elastic.
 Eyeseryl stops this in its tracks.
-It looks for proteins involved in the glycation process that are looking for their mates to finish this process.
+It hunts down proteins involved in the glycation process that are looking for their mates to finish this process.
 When it spots one, he attaches itself to it.
 Now that place is taken, that protein can’t bind to its nasty mates and cause glycation.

 Acetyl tetrapeptide-5 fights another cause of puffy eyes: water accumulation.
-Plenty of things can cause this but the main culprits are poor lymphatic circulation and high capillary permeability.
+Plenty of things can cause this, but the main culprits are poor lymphatic circulation and high capillary permeability.
 Eyeseryl decreases the permeability of blood vessels in the eye area.
 Now fluids can’t accumulate there anymore.
 Bye bye puffiness!

 So far, Acetyl Tetrapeptide sounds awesome.
 But I’ve told you only what Lipotec says.
-I’m not saying they’re lying but they aren’t unbiased.
+I’m not saying they’re lying but they aren’t… unbiased.